Dysthymia is a milder, yet long-lasting form of depression.

 Weight or appetite changes because of eating too much or not enough

-Changes in sleep patterns, such as fitful sleep, inability to sleep, early morning awakening, or sleeping much more than usual
+Changes in sleep patterns, such as fitful sleep, inability to sleep, waking up early morning, or sleeping much more than usual

 To diagnose this condition, an adult must have a depressed mood for at least 2 years (or 1 year in children and teens), along with at least 2 of the above symptoms.
 The symptoms of this illness may look like other mental health conditions.
 Always talk with a healthcare provider for a diagnosis.